 The festival of Raksha Bandhan is a significant day that is celebrated in different regions with distinct names and traditions.
 We know this is a festival that brings the brother and sister together but there’s more to it.
 In this article, we explore the different names of the festival Raksha Bandhan along with the traditions.
-So, if you are also curious enough to know more about this day.
-Then come along and discover the distinct traditions and rituals about this day with us, to know more keep reading the article.
+So, if you are also curious enough to know more about this day then come along and discover the distinct traditions and rituals about online rakhi in India, to know more keep reading the article.

 The name and the origin of the festival